rbong/jmc/README.md

 jmc
 ===

 just mpd covers.
 Type jmc -h or jmc -H for options.
-Enter q to quit.
+Enter q to quit. mpd must be playing a song for it to display graphics.

 dependencies
 ===